-Scales participates in the Institute of Directors' Future Directors programme.
-Our second and current Future Director, Jen Bunbury, will sit on the Board for a twelve month period from June 2017 as a participant in this programme.
-Jen participates in discussions at all Board meetings but does not participate in decision making.
+Scales participates in the Institute of Directors' Future Directors programme as part of our commitment to further develop the skillsets available within the agriculture sector.
+Our third and current Future Director, Teresa Steele-Rika, will sit on the Board as a participant in this programme.
+Teresa participates in discussions at all Board meetings but does not participate in decision making.
 The programme is designed to give talented young aspiring Directors exposure to a company Board, whilst also giving the host company a fresh perspective.